Back, lumbar pain, ache. Backache, spine bone hurting, spasm. Hands on painful back.

 1. Get A Massage

 After physical activity, your muscles may become sore and stiff for several days.
-Getting a massage may help your muscles recover since it can decrease inflammation.
+Getting a massage chair may help your muscles recover since it can decrease inflammation.
 Using massage creams like magnesium cream may help relieve sore muscles.

 Massages activate the genes promoting the creation of energy inside cells, also known as mitochondria.
 The energy these cells produce may help increase your energy levels.
 It means even after having sore muscles, you can still have the energy to perform physical activities.